iOS & SKAdNetwork

 - ATT tracking.

-myTracker SDK will automatically collect data on the number of denials and permissions.
-You can view the data broken down by region or ad campaigns, view the stats in the Report Constructor, export data via API, and pass it to partners.
+MyTracker SDK will automatically collect data on the number of denials and permissions.
+You can view the data broken down by region or ad campaigns, view the stats in the Report builder, export data via API, and pass it to partners.